 Whether sending your older kids back-to-school brings you tears of joy or a bit of sadness, the minis in your crew might not know what to do once their built-in playmates have headed back to class.
-Before plunking them down to watch Sesame Street on repeat while you ponder how to keep them busy, scroll through our top ten list of toddler outings that are sure to entertain the Littles left behind this school year.
+Before plunking them down to watch another episode of Sesame Street while you ponder how to keep them busy, scroll through our top ten list of toddler outings that are sure to entertain the wee ones left behind this school year.

 2. Discover a Sweet Escape.
 Being the kiddo still at home can seem like a bum deal, but as Nana and Papa always say “it’s nothing a sweet treat can’t fix.”
 After sending your school kids off to the bus stop, why not sugarcoat your minis day with a trip to one of our favorite donut shops?
-If confections before nap time are a no-go, then grab something delish at one of these cupcake spots, candy shops or ice cream parlors (psst…don’t forget to check out this new one in West Seattle) before heading back for after-school pick-up.
+If confections before nap time are a no-go, then grab something delish at one of these cupcake spots, candy shops or ice cream, gelato or froyo parlors.

 3. Flick their Switch.
 Bond with your bitty ones by taking them on a special kid-date to the movies.
 Score tickets to a matinée at an AMC theater and you’ll pay under $8 a person on admission before noon – a sweet deal if you’re hangin’ little movie-goers with short attention spans.
-Century Federal Way, Century Point Ruston and Bellevue’s Lincoln Square Cinemas offer discount tickets on Tuesdays, as well as early bird prices before 1 p.m.
-If you’re looking to catch a flick with a baby in tow, check out the special Thursday morning Mommy and Me movies at Lincoln Square Cinemas, or score a seat in one of the soundproof cry rooms at the Guild on 45th or Varsity Theatre in the U-District.
+Century Federal Way, Century Point Ruston, Century Olympia and Bellevue’s Lincoln Square Cinemas offer discount tickets on Tuesdays, as well as early bird prices before 1 p.m.
+If you’re looking to catch a flick with a baby in tow, check out the special Thursday morning Mommy and Me movies at Lincoln Square Cinemas at 10 a.m., or score a seat in one of the soundproof cry rooms the Varsity Theatre in the U-District.

 photo: Rachael Brandon